 Across Asia, women are being hit hard by the economic downturn caused by the COVID-19 pandemic.
 Lockdowns and partial shutdowns have dire implications across all strata of society.
-But informal workers are particularly hard hit, and the majority of those is composed of women, many of them heads of households.
-The loss of wages deprives those families of money they need for rent and daily necessities, exposing them to hunger, malnutrition and infection.
+But informal workers are particularly hard hit, and the majority are women, many of them the head of household.
+The loss of wages deprives these families of money they need for rent and daily necessities, exposing them to hunger, malnutrition and infection.

-The pandemic has also exposed the key role of women’s unpaid care work for both the economy and society.
+The pandemic has also exposed the essential role of women’s unpaid care work for both economies and societies.
 In Asia, women already spend 4.1 times more of their time on unpaid care work than men.
-Men across the region spend on average one hour per day on unpaid care work, and just half an hour in India and Pakistan.
-Under lockdown conditions, in addition to childcare and household chores, women are now confronted with additional responsibilities such as home schooling, more intense care of the sick, and community care.
+Men across the region spend on average one hour per day on unpaid care work, but just half an hour in India and Pakistan.
+Under lockdown conditions, in addition to childcare and household chores, women are now confronted with additional responsibilities, such as home schooling, more intense care of the sick and community care.

 The impact of the pandemic on global markets is destroying the livelihoods of women in vulnerable sectors around the world.
-For those who make it through, their ability to get back on track will be affected by gender, class and race.
+For those who make it through, their ability to get back on track will be affected by gender biases, class and race.

-Civil society activits worldwide have been quick to raise their concerns, share resources online, call for solidarity and demand gender-responsive state policies to address the extraordinary challenges posed by the COVID-19 pandemic.
-UN Women in Asia and the Pacific took stock of the first 100 days of the COVID-19 outbreak in Asia-Pacific, and seeks to ensure that the world post-COVID is built on principles of human rights and gender equality.
+Civil society activists worldwide have been quick to raise their concerns, share resources online, call for solidarity and demand gender-responsive state policies to address the extraordinary challenges posed by the COVID-19 pandemic.
+UN Women in Asia and the Pacific took stock of the first 100 days of the COVID-19 outbreak in the Asia-Pacific region and now seek to ensure that the world post-COVID is built on principles of human rights and gender equality.

-The policy recommendations and demands are about inclusion of women and marginalized groups in all aspects of life, including groups particularly vulnerable in many Asian countries such as women migrant and informal workers.
-For example, special attention should be paid to the gender impact on digitalization and access to information and communication technology in light of the shift to online-education and remote work, which is problematic in the many parts of the region where the digital gender gap is wide.
+The policy recommendations and demands are about the inclusion of women and marginalized groups in all aspects of life, including groups particularly vulnerable in many Asian countries, such as women migrant and informal workers.
+For example, special attention should be paid to the gender impact of digitalization and access to information and communication technology in light of the shift to online education and remote work, which is problematic in many parts of the region, where the digital gender gap is wide.
 UN Women also recommends more sharing of emerging and good practices from the region to address the challenges.

 Feminists to the rescue

-One example of women and feminist groups to engage in the crisis comes from India, where more than 300 groups have come together to demand specific interventions from state and non-state actors:
+One example of women’s and feminist groups to engage in the crisis comes from India, where more than 300 groups have come together to demand specific interventions from state and non-state actors:

-These measures and recommendations by feminists are not only stepping stones towards more gender equal and just societies, they are crucial for building future resilience of all parts of society for other emergencies and disasters to come.
+These measures and recommendations by feminists are not only stepping stones towards more gender-equal and just societies, they are crucial for building future resilience of all parts of society for the emergencies and disasters to come.

 Vibhuti Patel is a professor at the Advanced Centre for Women’s Studies, School of Development Studies, Tata Institute of Social Sciences, Mumbai.
 A team of the university, including Vibhuti herself, were part of the 300 groups in India who organized themselves online to formulate the recommendations.